 The model reads in the following time-varying atmospheric forcing fields: wind forcing (zonal and meridional components of wind stress, wind speed at 10 m above the sea surface) and thermal forcing (air temperature and air mixing ratio at 10 m above the sea surface, precipitation, net shortwave radiation and net longwave radiation at the sea surface).
 The wind/thermal forcing was constructed from three NWP products: (i) $1.125^{\circ} \times 1.125^{\circ}$ ERA-15, (ii) $1.125^{\circ} \times 1.125^{\circ}$ ERA-40 and (iii) $1.875^{\circ} \times 1.875^{\circ}$ CORE-CNY.
-In each case, the intent was to include high temporal variability in the forcing, while maintaining a climatology.
+A brief description of each product is provided here.

-The original atmospheric forcing data set from ERA-15 spans the period 1 January 1979- 31 December 1993.
+The original atmospheric forcing data set from ERA-15 spans the period 1 January 1979-31 December 1993.
 The climatological ERA-15 forcing used here consists of 15-year monthly averages over 1979-1993, interpolated in time to 6 hourly and with 6 hourly sub-monthly anomalies from operational ECMWF in September 1994 to September 1995 added to the winds only.
-Choosing another time period for the 6 hourly wind anomalies (other than 1994- 95) did not make any significant impact on the model SST.
+Choosing another time period for the 6 hourly wind anomalies (other than 1994-95) did not make any significant impact on the model SST.
 ECMWF used a spectral model to generate the ERA-15 dataset.
 The ERA-15 Re-analysis project incorporated a number of in situ and satellite-based data types over the 15-year period.
 Sea surface temperature analyses for ERA-15 are provided by the United Kingdom Meteorological Office (UKMO) for the early period, and by NOAA from November 1981 onwards.
 Sea ice cover has been derived from satellite data.

 The ERA-40 project applies a modern variational data assimilation technique for the past conventional and satellite observations.
 The model physics and the surface parameterization have been upgraded and improved since ERA-15.
 A significant difference between ERA-40 and ERA-15 is in the use of satellite data.
 ERA-40 uses the Advanced Tiros Operational Vertical Sounde (ATOVS) radiances directly, while in ERA-15 temperature and humidity retrievals were used.
 In addition, Special Sensor Microwave Imager (SSM/I) and European Remote Sensing Satellite (ERS) data are used in ERA-40.
 The SST/Ice data set produced by the Hadley Centre and National Oceanic and Atmospheric Administration (NOAA)/National Environmental Satellite, Data, and Information Service (NESDIS) has been made available to the ERA-40 project.
-For use in the analyses and model simulations performed here, 25- year monthly climatologies of various parameters were formed from the ERA-40 archives spanning 1979-2002 with the same 6 hourly wind anomalies added as in the ERA-15 case.
+To support longer time period (1957-2002) covered by the ERA-40 project, ECMWF obtained a comprehensive archive of past observations from the National Centers for Environmental Prediction (NCEP) to supplement its original observational archives.
+For use in the analyses and model simulations performed here, 25-year monthly climatologies of various parameters were formed from the ERA-40 archives spanning 1979-2002 with the same 6 hourly wind anomalies added as in the ERA-15 case.

-The atmospheric forcing from CORE-CNY is for a single year and combines re-analysis data from NCEP with satellite measurements to reduce errors existing in the original NCEP fields, especially radiation fields (e.g., Lee et al., 2005).
-Heat fluxes for the CORE-CNY forcing are produced by applying the NCAR bulk parameterization to NOAA SSTs, however HYCOM calculates its own latent and sensible heat fluxes based on model SST (see below).
+The atmospheric forcing from CORE-CNY was introduced in Large and Yeager (2004), in detail; therefore details are not given here.
+This data set combines re-analysis data from NCEP with satellite measurements to reduce errors existing in the original NCEP fields, especially radiation fields (e.g., Lee et al. 2005).
+Heat fluxes for the CORE-CNY forcing are produced using NOAA SSTs and the NCAR bulk formulae.
 The forcing includes 6 hourly representative variability in all its fields.
+In each case, the intent is to include high temporal variability in the forcing, while maintaining a climatology.